Your energy supplier has gone out of business

 - provide a new prepayment meter if necessary - they shouldn’t charge you for this

-If you’ve been paying off debt through your meter, that should carry on as usual.
-You should check with your new supplier to make sure, otherwise your debt might build up again.
+If you’ve been paying off debt through your meter, you should contact your new supplier when they've been appointed to check if this will carry on as usual.
+It's important to check or your debt might build up again.

 You should also check where your nearest top-up point is - it might not be the one you’ve been using.
 Read our advice on problems getting to or topping up your prepayment meter if you you can’t top up anywhere nearby.